 I felt so trapped.
 A huge part of me just wanted to run away from it all, erase my digital footprint and become a nomad, backpacking from one country to the next.
 But the logical part of me knew that I should stay in Vancouver and start to build on my career before it was “too late”.
 The fact that I was 23 going on 24 gave me immense anxiety about running out of time.

 Despite that incessant negative internal dialogue, I did what I had to do in life and I got through my day to day.
 I completed my internship, got hired for jobs, didn’t get hired for some and turned down some.
 I experienced a jolt in my catering business and baked all through the summer.
 I had a couple exciting collaborations with big brands for my food blog.
 I got a 4 page spread in a magazine and then in another.
 Had meetings with some influencers who wanted to incorporate my work into their companies.
 I went on hiking adventures in the alpine mountains of BC’s back country.
 I hung out with wonderful friends who shed positive light into my life.
-I have a supportive boyfriend who listens to my every thought and is by my side whenever I need him.
+Through it all, I was lucky to have a supportive boyfriend who listened to my every thought and was by my side whenever I needed him.

 I had so many things to be happy about.
-I had more and accomplished more than I ever had, but I couldn’t celebrate any of those things.
+I accomplished more than I ever have, but I couldn’t celebrate any of those things.
+I felt excitement but it was long lasting enough for me to feel fulfilled.
 Deep down, I still felt like everything I did wasn’t good enough.
 I kept comparing myself to others and I couldn’t help but feel like “little ol’ me”.
 I felt like I was failing on all fronts of life.

 I belittled everything about myself.